kuma0128/terraform-openmetadata-aws/README.md

 # terraform-openmetadata-aws-assets

 This repository provides Terraform modules to deploy an ECS-based OpenMetadata service with an Aurora database.
-Terragrunt configuration is centralized with `infra/terragrunt/root.hcl`, and the environment directories (`dns`, `network`, `openmetadata`, `backend`, `cicd`) simply include this root file for remote state and provider settings.
+Terragrunt configuration is centralized with `infra/terragrunt/root.hcl`, and the stack directories under `infra/terragrunt/live` (`dns`, `network`, `openmetadata`, `backend`, `cicd`) simply include this root file for remote state and provider settings.
 Please note the following when using this module:

 ## Key Notes